oi-archive/source/lutece/the-party/description.md

 # Standard Input

-The first line contains an integer $n$ ,
+The first line contains an integer $n$.

 then $n$ lines are as follows: every line contains an integer $a[i]$, which means i-person's charm value.